szilvia-csernus/map-game/README.md

 ## Site Owner's Goals

-* The game should test the players' knowledge on the world's countries.
+* The game should test the players' knowledge of the world's countries.
 * The game should be visually appealing.
 * It should give simple, clear instructions.
 * The countries should be visually distinguishable.